TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 python -m pip install "kilosort[gui]"==4.0.8
 ```

-For more information how to install Kilosort 4:
+For a guide how to installed Kilosort 4 and for more information visit:

 https://github.com/MouseLand/Kilosort